lkrych/dodomain/README.md

 `CREATE TABLE "domains" ("id" bigint NOT NULL AUTO_INCREMENT PRIMARY KEY, "name" varchar(255) DEFAULT '' NOT NULL, "description" text NOT NULL, "created_at" datetime NOT NULL, "updated_at" datetime NOT NULL)`

+add a foreign key to user table

+`ALTER TABLE "domains" ADD "user_id" bigint`

-I also added an index on the email of the user.
+add an index to the name of the domain.

 `CREATE UNIQUE INDEX "index_domains_on_name"  ON "domains" ("name")`